Sing a New Psalm:

 a video with potential to change the way you approach the Bible (40:44)

-Even if you’re a veteran of Catholic Bible studies, we recommend that you watch an explanation of the practical benefits of approaching The Bible as the Living Word of God.
+Even if you’re a veteran of Catholic Bible studies, we encourage you to watch an explanation of the practical benefits of approaching The Bible as the Living Word of God.
 This 40-minute video is distilled from a talk that Turning to God’s Word author Matthew Phelps gave at a summer Bible study retreat at Conception Abbey in Conception, Missouri.
 In this video, Turning to God’s Word author Matthew Phelps looks at how viewing Scripture as a living document can help us to develop a more intimate relationship with Jesus Christ.
 There are benefits in setting aside what we think we know about Scripture to approach the Bible with the goal of learning what new things God is saying to us.
 Matthew examines the principles of lectio divina, the traditional Catholic approach to reading and praying with Scripture that’s foundational for all Turning to God’s Word Bible studies.

 visual meditation is a form of prayer